-Smyth & O’Reilly is a leading Artisan Irish spirits company based in the historic Ballydarton House, Fenagh, Carlow, Ireland and nestled in the foothills of Mount Leinster.
+Smyth & O’Reilly is a leading Artisan Irish Distillery, based in the historic Ballydarton House, Fenagh, Carlow, Ireland and nestled in the foothills of Mount Leinster.
 It has a very rich history at its heart.

 The company was formed in early 2015 and their first product Silver Spear Gin was launched to market in early 2017.
 It took 14 months and over 200 variations to develop the final product.
 The bottle and branding took over 9 months to develop.